3 FAQs people ask about design right and registration.

 2. How does design registration work and how much does it cost?

 You submit an application form, an illustration of the design and the registration fee to the Intellectual Property Office.
 The Intellectual Property Office does not conduct a search of registered designs as part of the process, but will tell you if they think there are problems with the novelty of the design.
 All being well, registration usually takes two to four months.
 The whole process is relatively simple, though you may want to use an agent if you expect your registration to meet with objections.

-The application fee is currently £60 (but only £35 for textile designs).
-After five years, you pay a renewal fee of £130 if you want to maintain registration, and increasing renewal fees for subsequent five year periods up to the 25 year limit.
+The application fee is currently £60 (but only £35 for textile designs), or £50 if you apply online.
+After five years, you pay a renewal fee of £70 if you want to maintain registration, and increasing renewal fees for subsequent five year periods up to the 25 year limit.

-3. A freelance IT contractor is claiming they own the design right for a piece of bespoke software they created for my company - do they?
+3. A freelance designer is claiming they own the design right for a bespoke design they created for my company - do they?

 Check your contract.
-If you specified in the contract that the copyright for any software created is assigned to your business, it will belong to you and you can use, modify or upgrade it at any time in the future.
 If you commission someone to create a design for you, they will own the right to that design unless you have agreed a contract that states otherwise.